jun-eau/Slipstream/README.md

         *   **Steam Deck users must do this in Desktop Mode.**
         *   If the recommended method fails, use the native Linux binary (`chmod +x Slipstream && ./Slipstream`) to run the initial setup first.
 4.  **Initial Configuration (One-Time Setup)**:
     *   **Locate Files:** The app will prompt you to select `RocketLeague.exe`.
-If you enable BakkesMod, it will also prompt for `BakkesMod.exe`.
+If you enable BakkesMod, it will also prompt for `BakkesMod.exe` (see "Optional: BakkesMod Setup" under Usage for more details).
     *   **Epic Games Login:** Your browser will open to log in.
-Copy the 32-character `authorizationCode` from the final page and paste it into Slipstream's dialog (see "Optional: BakkesMod Setup" under Usage for more details).
+Copy the 32-character `authorizationCode` from the final page and paste it into Slipstream's dialog.

 The game will launch, and your settings will be saved in the `config.json` file.